kmcdono2/getmicah.github.io/cv.md

 #### Invited Talks

 2017  Paper on the corvée in Brittany to be giving at the Université de Paris-1 (Sorbonne) for Professor Anne Conchon's seminar.

+2016  "A Proposal for a Historical GIS of France," History @ Newcastle Seminar, Newcastle, NSW, Australia, August 12.

 2016  “A Proposal for a Historical GIS of France,” Digitizing Enlightenment, Symposium Western Sydney University, Parramatta, NSW, Australia, July 12-13.